 “Even if one takes every reefer madness allegation of the prohibitionists at face value, marijuana prohibition has done far more harm to far more people than marijuana ever could. — William F. Buckley, Jr.”

 Barr served as U.S. Attorney General from 1991 to 1993 during the George H.W.
 Bush administration.
-A vote on his nomination is not yet scheduled, but approval seems pro forma at this point, as Republicans control the Senate and can pass his nomination with zero support from Democrats.We value your comments!
-Please weigh in on our comment section below.
+A vote on his nomination is not yet scheduled, but approval seems pro forma at this point, as Republicans control the Senate and can pass his nomination with zero support from Democrats.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com